shitoletushar3132/MERN_PROJECTS/pilgrim-website/README.md

-# Sacred Journeys: Website Design and Development
+# Pilgrim Journey: Website Design and Development

 ## Introduction
 Sacred Journeys is a website designed to help people plan trips to various religious sites.
 It aims to be user-friendly, informative, and visually appealing while respecting and celebrating different religious traditions.